peter-nebe/stair-step-detector/README.md

 See [ROS Wiki](http://wiki.ros.org/stair-step-detector) for more details.

 ### MDE
 It becomes even more convenient: If you are interested in Model-Driven Engineering (MDE), you can use the [model](https://github.com/peter-nebe/stair-step-detector/tree/master/model) of the stair-step-detector.
-You can combine this with other ROS components and create an ROS system without programming.
+You can combine this with other ROS components and create an ROS system without manual coding.
+The code generation is done by sophisticated and advanced tools.

 <kbd>
   <img src="model/example-ros-system.png" />